 In classrooms using the Reading Program, the teacher uses the stamps to add additional outlaw words to the list as new words are encountered.

-In the iPad version of the Program, the Stamping App does not lend itself as easily to creating an outlaw words list as do the classroom sets of stamps.
-However, so long as the parent-teacher has access to a computer, it is relatively simple to create a home version of an outlaw word list.
+In the iPad version of the program, the Stamping app can be used to create a steadily updated list of outlaw words.
+However, so long as the parent or teacher has access to a computer, it is also relatively simple to create a version of the Outlaw Words list.

-The sound images are available as a downloadable and nearly universally installable computer font through the font download available from the Center's website at: www.center.edu.
-To access the font downloading instructions, click on the Dekodiphukan book cover, then click on the EngReadPro Font download link.
+The sound images are available as a downloadable and nearly universally installable computer font through the font download link below.

 Once the font is installed, the sound images may be typed out just as if they were letters.
-The chart at the top of the page indicates which keyboard letters are typed to produce which sound images.
-The chart may be dragged to your desktop for easy reference, or it may be downloaded to your desktop by clicking on the Keyboard Template link that appears below the font downloadoing instructions.
+The chart at the top of the Font Download page indicates which keyboard letters are typed to produce which sound images.
+The PDF copy of the chart may be downloaded to your desktop and printed out for easy reference.

 The downloadable Outlaw Words list was created on an Excel spreadsheet with the font size in both columns set to 72.
 The first, or stamp, column is formatted as EngReadPro.
 The second, or word, column is formatted with the Chalkboard font present in Macs.
 Chalkboard was selected because its letters closely approximate the letters children themselves are taught to write in school.
 However, any readable font will do.